holtgrewe/flynn/docs/content/architecture.html.md

 ## flannel

-An overlay network is automatically configured using the Linux kernel's native support for VXLAN.
+An overlay network is automatically configured using the Linux kernel's native support for VXLAN encapsulation of Layer 2 frames over UDP.
 Each host in the cluster is assigned an /24 block of IPv4 addresses and registered in discoverd.

 IPs from the block are allocated to each job that is started by flynn-host.
 Routes are configured by flannel that route all inter-container communication to